sbasu96/omnia/docs/source/OmniaInstallGuide/AdvancedConfigurations/PowerScale_CSI.rst

          ::
             isi_gconfig -t web-config auth_basic=true

+7. Ensure that the nodes can establish a connection with the domains (nfsdata.ps.com and management.ps.com) before Powerscale deployment.
+The nodes must have the Powerscale upstream DNS IP as one of the entries in ``/etc/resolv.conf``.

 .. note:: In order to integrate PowerScale solution to the deployed Kubernetes cluster, Omnia requires the following fixed parameter values in ``values.yaml`` file:

     * controllerCount: 1